 Parkinson's Disease In Vitro Disease Models and PD Screening Assays

-Parkinson’s disease (PD) is caused by specific loss of dopaminergic neurons in the substantia nigra/midbrain and resulting lack of neuronal signals into the striatum which leads to motor and cognitive dysfunctions.
+Parkinson’s disease (PD) is caused by a specific loss of dopaminergic neurons in the substantia nigra/midbrain and the resulting lack of neuronal signals into the striatum, which leads to motor and cognitive dysfunctions.
 Parkinson’s disease etiology is only partially understood.
-Disease models cover a wide range of approaches by using Parkinsonism provoking agents as MPP+, Rhotenon, or 6-OHDA or modeling this neurodegenerative disease with suspected disease-relevant proteins as alpha-synuclein filaments.
-The third kind of approach uses genetically modified cell lines with Parkinson’s disease-causing mutations as A53T, LRRK2, or PARK mutation to call only two.
-Patient-derived human cell lines established via iPSC reprogramming and differentiating of these toward dopaminergic cell cultures with a ventral midbrain type with Parkinson's mutations have a great promise for better and more predictive disease models.
-For this NeuroProof has developed different dopaminergic cell culture protocols on microelectrode arrays, for more information, see our page on neural stem cells.
+Disease models cover a wide range of approaches by using Parkinsonism-provoking agents such as MPP+, Rhotenon, or 6-OHDA or modeling this neurodegenerative disease with suspected disease-relevant proteins such as alpha-synuclein filaments.
+We have developed an alpha-synuclein overexpression by AAV-construcs.
+The fourth kind of approach uses genetically modified cell lines with Parkinson’s disease-causing mutations such as A53T, LRRK2, or PARK mutation to call only two.
+Patient-derived human cell lines established via iPSC reprogramming and differentiating of these toward dopaminergic cell cultures with a ventral midbrain type with Parkinson's mutations have great promise for better and more predictive disease models.
+For this, NeuroProof has developed different dopaminergic cell culture protocols on microelectrode arrays.
+For more information, see our page on neural stem cells.

 Parkinson’s Disease MPP+Assay with dopaminergic neuronal cell cultures